Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Ode to a Koala Bear, Paul McCartney, 1983

 The Australian koala, whose scientific designation (Phascolarctos cinerus) means "ash-gray pocket-bear" is not a bear at all, but a marsupial, closely related to the wombat!
-Its common name derives from the Dharug language, meaning "no water", from the mistaken idea that koalas can remain perpetually in the treetops without needing to descend for water.
-Their diet, which consists primarily of eucalyptus trees, does provide a significant amount of water content, though with limited nutritional and caloric content, and results in a largely sedentary lifestyle.
-Koalas may sleep up to 20 hours and spend only 15 minutes a day on social behavior!
-This tartan's colours evoke the dark and light grey of the koala's coat colour, with white for speckles or patches on the rump and chest area and inside ears; black for their nose; pink for the skin colour around the nose and mouth, dark brown for their eye colour, and green for their favourite eucalyptus leaves. 🐨
+Its common name derives from the aboriginal Dharug language, meaning "no water", from the mistaken idea that koalas can remain perpetually in the treetops without needing to descend for water!
+Their diet, which consists primarily of eucalyptus trees, provides an adequate amount of water content, but limited nutritional and caloric content, which results in the koala's sedentary lifestyle.
+Tree-hugging koalas may sleep up to 20 hours and spend only 15 minutes a day on social behavior!
+For a relatively small mammal, the koala has incredibly distinct and low-pitched rumbling brays (20 times lower than the typical call for an animal its size),.
+The sound is so intimidating that sound designers sampled it when mixing the T.Rex’s iconic roar for the film Jurassic!
+This tartan's colours evoke the dark and light grey of the koala's coat colour, with white for speckles or patches on the rump, chest, and inside ears; black for their nose; pink for the skin colour around the nose and mouth, dark brown for their eye colour, and green for their favourite eucalyptus leaves! 🍃 🐨

 The Australian koala, known for its teddy-bear like appearance, and is a favourite animal throughout the world.
 The koala is found in coastal areas of the mainland's eastern and southern regions, inhabiting Queensland, New South Wales, Victoria, and South Australia.
 It is easily recognisable by its stout, tailless body and large head with round, fluffy ears and large, spoon-shaped nose.